adamggrim/Moonbeam/README.md

 ### Implicit

-1. **Create a smooth model and convert it into discrete blocks**
+1. **Create a gradient model and convert it into discrete blocks**
     ```swift
-    let chunkyGradient = GradientSliderModel(
+    let implicitGradient = GradientSliderModel(
-        startColor: .cyan,
+        startColor: .red,
-        endColor: .purple
+        endColor: .blue,
+        colorSpace: .rgb
     ).hardEdge(into: 6)
     ```